SigmaCloudServices/AFRelay/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Start the service with Uvicorn:
    - `uvicorn service.api.app:app --reload`
-4. Once the service is running, it will accept a JSON with the structure defined in `api/models/invoice.py` at the endpoint located in `api/app.py`.
+4. Once the service is running, it will accept a JSON with the structures defined in `api/models/` at the endpoint located in `api/app.py`.

 ## Example of the JSON Expected by the Endpoint